 The project works with the Parliament of the Republic of Moldova to strengthen its law-making, oversight and representation functions with a specific focus on EU integration and the Sustainable Development Goals (SDGs).
-The project directly assists standing committees and the secretariat of parliament in the implementation of their mandate.
-Project interventions include training, technical assistance, easy-to-read publications, exchanges and opportunities for learning from other parliaments, as well as the provision of specialized technical equipment.
-Through this support, parliament has an improved capacity to strengthen the legal framework and successfully engage in oversight through multi-stakeholder action involving civil society, professional associations and the general public.
-Activities will offer and encourage equal opportunity for male and female participation and gender is mainstreamed throughout the project.
+The project directly assists Standing Committees and the Secretariat of the Parliament in the implementation of their mandate.
+Project interventions include capacity development, technical assistance, easy-to-read publications, exchanges and opportunities for learning from other parliaments.
+Activities offer and encourage equal opportunities for male and female participation and gender is mainstreamed throughout the project.
+Through this support, Parliament has improved its capacity to strengthen the legal framework and successfully engage in oversight through multi-stakeholder action involving civil society, professional associations and the general public.
+Since 2016, the SPGM project has also been supporting the capacity development of the Gagauz People’s Assembly.

 - Enhance the capacity of the Parliament to timely review draft laws and their compliance with international treaties and EU legislation;

-- Enhance capacities of standing committees to effectively oversee implementation of laws and policies;
+- Enhance capacities of the Standing Committees to effectively oversee implementation of laws and policies;

 - Strengthen the role of thematic cross-party groups (Women Platform, GOPAC Chapter and others) to oversee implementation of the gender and anti-corruption legislation;

-- Strengthen the capacity of the secretariat to operationalize a parliamentary information management system (e-Parliament), enhancing the institutional access and transparency to meet information demands of the civil society, media and citizens.
+- Support the Secretariat of the Parliament in the operationalization of the information management system e-Parliament, enhancing the institutional transparency to meet information demands of the civil society, media and citizens.

 - Parliament reviews more effectively legislative proposals as well as the annual budget;